17 Different Ways in Which God Speaks to Us

 12. The Bible

-God inspires the Holy Bible.
-We can say that it is the primary way God communicates with us.
-Any other communication must be grounded in and put to the proof by what the Bible teaches.
+God inspires the Holy Bible, which we can say is the primary way God communicates with us.
+Any other communication must be grounded in and supported by what the Bible teaches.

-Furthermore, the Holy Bible serves as God’s manual for communicating with Him, the one and only real God, and receiving His response.
+Furthermore, the Holy Bible serves as God’s manual for communicating with Him, the only real God, and receiving His response.

 No one could force God to reveal Himself to His creation; He chose to reveal Himself to us.
 Academics categorize the following sorts of revelation.

 Generally speaking, creation is regarded as a form of indirect revelation from God.
-It provides us with some hints about Him, but not enough for us to be able to relate to Him.
+It provides us with hints about Him, but not enough for us to relate to Him.
 Item 10 contains additional details about this.

 13. Through Prayer

 The several ways I’ve suggested that God speak to us now overlap.
-Through His Spirit and Prayer, God frequently speaks to us.
+God frequently speaks to us through His Spirit and Prayer.

 God’s Word teaches us that even though we don’t know how to pray, His Spirit intercedes on our behalf (Romans 8:26-27).

-Our hearts and brains often grow more open to God via fasting and Prayer.
-Again, even though we may not hear God’s voice directly, His Spirit affirms a definite course of action or response for us.
+Fasting and prayer often open our hearts and minds to God.
+Again, even though we may not hear God’s voice directly, His Spirit affirms a definite course of action or response.

-We can discern His leading in a fresh way when the distractions go.
-God’s Spirit will occasionally bring to mind a verse or teaching from His Word while we pray that we can immediately apply it to the circumstance.
+When the distractions go away, we can freshly discern His leading.
+God’s Spirit will occasionally bring to mind a verse or teaching from His Word while we pray so that we can immediately apply it to the circumstance.

 14. Through Jesus Christ

-Next on our list of different ways in which God speaks to us is Through Jesus Christ.
-God, the Father, has communicated with us through His Son, Jesus Christ.
+Next on our list of ways God speaks to us is Through Jesus Christ.
+God, the Father, has communicated through His Son, Jesus Christ.

 Given that Christ is God incarnate, the birth of Jesus resulted in a special relationship between God and humans (John 1:1,14; 1 Timothy 3:16).